RedHatInsights/streamlit-redhat/README.md

 This package contains utility functions to be imported on streamlit if you are a Red Hat employee.

+You can install it like `pip install -e .` as it's not published yet.

 ## SSO

 You should follow [these docs](https://docs.streamlit.io/develop/concepts/connections/authentication)